Testing

 Benchmarking

-If errors can occur in real life, then you should probably consider errors when benchmarking.
-You might want to separately benchmark what happens in the pure success and the error cases.
-You might also want a benchmark where errors occur randomly with realistic (or greater than realistic) frequency.
+You might separately benchmark what happens in the pure success and the error cases.
+You might also have a benchmark where errors occur randomly with realistic (or greater than realistic) frequency.
 This will require some engineering which is similar to mocking, but does the real thing in some cases and mocks an error occasionally.